semantic-systems/Uneven_Ground/README.md

 Each file contains tuples in the format:
 `[subject, predicate, object, time]`

-- `data/triples_values.tsv`
-  Human-readable values using Wikidata labels.

-- `data/triples.tsv`
-  Machine-readable format using Wikidata QIDs (e.g., `Q42`) and PIDs (e.g., `P31`).

 - `data/triples_urls.tsv`
   Machine-readable format using Wikidata QIDs (e.g., `Q42`) and PIDs (e.g., `P31`), and URL as refernce.

 - `data/triples_values_urls.tsv`
-  Human-readable values using Wikidata labels and URL as refernce.
+  Human-readable values using Wikidata labels and URL as reference.

 These files were generated using `sample_triples.py`.
 Includes outgoing claims for all countries, excluding `"P1549"` (demonym).